pmros/pamatcher/README.md

 ### pamatcher(expression)

-This is function transforms a pattern expression into a [matcher](#matcher-object).
-This is the only thing you need to import or require to use pamatcher.
+This is a function that transforms a pattern expression into a [matcher](#matcher-object).
+This is the only thing you need to import/require to use pamatcher library.

 A pattern expression is a JavaScript object that specify the pattern you want to use.
 A pattern expression can be: